plum-umd/symphony-lang/writeup/verification.md

 3. Provide an `unsign` operation that removes signatures from values.

-One variation that's arguably a bit more flexible and decoupled is to keep `read` the same (i.e., still returning unsigned values) and providing a `sign` operation in addition to `unsign` (which respects some natural laws that require the signing parties all know the value).
+One variation that's arguably a bit more flexible and decoupled is to keep `read` the same as it is (i.e., still returning unsigned values) and providing a `sign` operation in addition to `unsign` (which respects some natural laws that require the signing parties all know the value).

 ## Fingerprints ##

-Read literally, the spec calls for programs to generate fingerprints of values of interest.
+Read literally, the spec calls for programs to generate a fingerprint of a sorted list.
 A first try at supporting this might be to introduce a type of fingerprints and a fingerprinting operation and use them explicitly in PSL code.
-This would work, but it arguably exposes a lot of detail about a crypto mechanism that's difficult to tie to the ultimate intent of verifying that principals know a value that satisfies some property, without additionally enabling us to express some kind of computation that we particularly care to do.
-I.e., it's not like we need PSL programs to compute fingerprints and then add them, compare them for equality, or share them, independent of the values that they're being used to verify.
+This would work, but it arguably exposes a lot of detail about a crypto mechanism that's difficult to connect to the ultimate intent of verifying that principals know a value that satisfies some property, without additionally enabling us to express some kind of computation that we particularly care to do.
+I.e., it's not like we need PSL programs to compute fingerprints and then add them, compare them for equality, or share them independent of the values that they're being used to verify.
 The fingerprint is really just an artifact that's ultimately exported by the program in order to prove that the parties have computed a value that satisfies some desired property.

 Here's an alternative that hopefully abstracts the details of fingerprinting a bit better.
 The basic idea is that we'll introduce